Piracetam is used on its own or together with other medicines to treat myoclonus (sudden jerking of muscles).

 as Piracetam may not be suitable for you.

-Do not take Piracetam if you are pregnant or planning to have a baby soon.
+Do not use Piracetam if you are pregnant or planning to have a baby soon.
 If you become pregnant while being treated with this medicine, alert your doctor immediately.
 Piracetam may cause harm to your unborn child.
 You must use proven birth control methods while taking this medicine.